New Year’s Resolutions or life-changes?

 Stop failing: Make life changes instead of annual “resolutions”

-Annually, people use the excuse of the new calendar year to look back at their mistakes, and vow to start with a fresh, clean slate.
+You know you made the perfect set of resolutions last year, when you don’t have to add or remove anything!
+Annually, people use the “excuse” of the new calendar year to look back at their mistakes, and vow to start with a fresh, clean slate.
 As if the new year provides “forgiveness” in some strange way.

 There are many problems with compartmentalizing a single year, and pretending that you in fact, have a “clean” slate of anything.
 The problems you encounter, and the mistakes you make will always be on your track record – and you really shouldn’t wait till the end of the year to tackle them, but instead be aware of them on a constant basis.

 And how many “resolutions” that are made collectively each year fail?
-99% or more?
+Almost ALL of them?
 Why?
 Because they’re set up too strictly?
 Or unrealistically?

 Below are 8 suggestions to improve your life not only in the upcoming year – but for the rest of your life.